Stuck in a Dark Place: a Serious Game About Consent

 The favorite thing about Crossing Boundaries for many players is that it’s about more than just sexual consent.
 It highlights the fact that every person has their own will and no one has the right to ignore it: it is not okay to make choices for another person’s body.

-Even if it’s something like trying to force someone to try a new food, “no means no!”
+Even if it’s something like trying a new food, “no means no!”

 For example, in one city that the friends visit, Joe decides to sign his friends up for a perfume testing project without consulting them.
 He decides to do so without asking for their consent because “there weren’t many spots left.”